Jamol/kuma/README.md

 ## OpenSSL
 ```
-certificates location is same as your binary by default.
+certificates location is same as your binary folder by default.

 copy all CA certificates used to ca.cer
 copy your server certificate to server.cer